 Editor’s note: Patrick McMillan, LAS reader (and now CONTRIBUTOR!), on the proto-typical box lacrosse league and players.
 His intent is to introduce people to box lacrosse; the game, the people, and the environment.
 Whatever, and whoever, in Canadian box lacrosse!

 A little background on myself: I currently play for the Kelowna Raiders Jr. Lacrosse Club of the Thompson Okanagan Jr Lacrosse League.
 I play box lacrosse in British Columbia, which currently, is for the Jr. B system in Kelowna.
 I am a lacrosse fanatic; I love everything lacrosse and have really educated myself on lacrosse around the world.
-I am currently enrolled in Okanagan College in Kelowna, working on my Associates of Arts degree.
+I am currently enrolled in Okanagan College, working on my Associates of Arts degree.

 First off, Kelowna is a city in the middle of the Okanagan Valley with about 120,000 people.
 The Okanagan Valley is located in southern British Columbia, which is in western Canada.
 British Columbia has always been a hot bed for lacrosse, mostly coming from the lower mainland and the Island.
 Vancouver, New Westminster, Burnaby, and Victoria are the hot beds.
 However, lacrosse in Kelowna has always struggled for exposure and popularity; Kelowna is a hockey capital by nature.
 There are several hockey clubs located in the City of Kelowna, ranging from Major Jr. to Jr. C. Duncan Keith, Shea Weber, Tyler Myers, Jamie Benn, and Brandon McMillan of the NHL all have played for the Kelowna Rockets of the WHL.